Penticton Regional Airport: Airlines and destinations

-Penticton Regional Airport has historically provided flights to several destinations, including Boeing Field—an international airport located in King County, Washington, that serves the Seattle and Tacoma areas—and the Kelowna International Airport.
+Penticton Regional Airport has historically provided flights to several destinations, including Boeing Field—an international airport in Seattle—and the Kelowna International Airport.

 As of 2022 Penticton Regional Airport offers direct flights to Vancouver International Airport, provided by Air Canada Express and operated by Jazz Air.
 These flights were provided three times daily, with the exception of Sunday, when two flights are available.
 On May 1, 2013, due to feedback from the public, an additional flight to the Vancouver International Airport offered by Air Canada Express was launched.
 In 2010, the airport garnered 34,946 aircraft movements, while in 2011, it served approximately 80,000 passengers.
 Air Canada indefinitely suspended their Penticton service on January 11, 2021 due to the impact of the COVID-19 pandemic; the Vancouver service was replaced the following day with six weekly flights by Pacific Coastal Airlines.

 Over the years, there have been several attempts to increase destinations serviced from Penticton.
 And in 2012, local residents attracted the attention of WestJet.
 Efforts to woo WestJet included the airport being renamed "WestJetville" for a day in June 2012 and local residents created a flashmob video.
 So on October 26, 2014, WestJet operated by WestJet Encore flew its inaugural flight from the Calgary Airport to the Penticton Regional Airport and continues to fly once daily to and from Penticton.
 Discussion to expand the flight services provided by WestJet Encore from Penticton continue.
 However, due to insufficient airport safety-related maintenance, as a result of overgrowth disrupting the view of the runway lighting, WestJet cancelled several of their early morning, and late evening flights to and from the airport.